Skip to main content

 Dynamic braking can be configured using 0x262E - Dynamic brake option code

-Disabling the power stage while dynamic braking is enabled and the motor is in motion may result in a destructive operation due to the high current values induced to the transistors.
+Disabling the power stage while dynamic braking is enabled and the motor is in motion may result in destructive operation due to high current induced in the transistors and motor.

 The graphs below illustrate the braking times of the motor with and without dynamic braking.